 The Group Investment Committee meets at least once every quarter.
-Its role is to define the investment strategy on a Group level and to supervise the implementation of this strategy regarding the regulatory and contractual constraints.
-At the local level, local investment committees supervise the implementation of the investment strategy relating to their legal entities as well as the compliance of the portfolios' positioning with the local investment guidelines.
+Its role is to define the strategic and tactical asset allocation, in line with risk appetite and risk limits of the Group.
+At local level, local Investment Committees supervise the implementation of the investment strategy relating to their legal entities as well as the compliance of the portfolio's positioning with the local investment guidelines.